Okay, many people ask me:

 - Low-cost, readily available ammo (when not in a crisis like COVID-19)

-- Longer barrel means slightly increased performance over handgun
+- A longer barrel means slightly increased performance over the handgun

 There are other things unique to this particular gun that make it fantastic for use in home defense situations, but that should suffice.

-I love my AR-15 pattern boom sticks.
+I love my AR-15 pattern rifles.
 To me, this is the best home-defense gun out there.
-They're the most accurate, offer the best performance, allow quick follow up shots, and the list goes on.
+They're the most accurate, offer the best performance, allow quick follow-up shots, and the list goes on.

-And, oddly enough, most of the guys saying they're too loud will then go on to recommend a 12 gauge shotgun instead, as if they're somehow quieter.
-In reality, both fall within the 155 – 160 db range (getting louder, to a degree, with each inch shaved off the barrel for either gun).
+And, oddly enough, sometimes someone will say an AR-15 is too loud for home defense.
+But will then go on to recommend a 12 gauge shotgun instead, as if they're somehow quieter.
+In reality, both fall within the 155 – 160 dB range.
+Both become louder, to a degree, with each inch shaved off the barrel for either gun.

-So, whoever is in the house at that point is going to get damaged hearing, regardless.
+So, whoever is in the room of the house at that point is going to have at least temporary hearing loss, regardless.

-There is a lot going on here, but gun safety rules always play into real life situations.
+There is a lot that goes into how a round will penetrate, and it's a little inaccurate to paint an entire caliber as having the same penetration.
+However, gun safety rules always play into real-life situations.
 Knowing your target and what's beyond/around it is key no matter what kind of gun you're shooting at a bad guy.
 Why?
 Because they ALL have the capability of penetrating through people, walls, and then more people.

 Yes, even a .22lr has been shown to penetrate through a few walls.

 While contrary to what you may think or have been taught, it's been shown over and again that .223 and 9mm will penetrate walls about the same, even though the .223 is moving a lot faster.
-But, because the .223 has a higher probability of stopping the attack sooner, less rounds need to be fired limiting the number of misses you may have.
+But, because the .223 has a higher probability of stopping the attack sooner.
+Therefore, fewer rounds need to be fired limiting the number of possible misses you may have.

-You can probably tell that I've given my home defense strategy a lot of thought.
+You can probably tell that I've given the guns I use in my home defense strategy a lot of thought.
 I urge you to do the same if you haven't already.
 And, if you need help in this regard, we offer a home defense course that is fantastic and goes even further into the weapons and strategies spoken about in this article.
+No surprise it is titled Complete Home Defense.